 LXDE can be installed on many Linux distributions including Debian, Fedora, OpenSUSE and Ubuntu.
 It is the standard for Knoppix and lubuntu.
-In this article we are going to show you its installation on our Ubuntu-15.10.

-Login to your Ubuntu server and make sure that you are connected with the Internet, then run the following command to update your system with latest updates and patches.
+Login to your Ubuntu server and make sure that you are connected with the Internet, then run the following command to update your system with the latest updates and patches.

 # apt-get -y update

 # apt-get -y upgrade